Toyota Camry owners have reported 25 problems related to rear suspension (under the suspension category).

 Purchased 2010 Toyota Camry in 12/10/09.
 Car/tire was wobbling, felt that alignment was out.
 I took vehicle to dealer on 12/21/09.
 I was told that one of the tires was off.
 Dealer service just rebalanced rear passenger tire and inflated well beyond required psi's.
 Car continued to wobble, and drive with a distortion in ride and have to hold steering wheel to the left to keep the car straight.
 Went back for service on 1/23/10.
 Again, service admitted radial pull.
 They rebalance the wheels, and realigned the car and that didn't correct the problem.
 Dealer put 4 new tires and realigned.
 Problem continued.
 Car is not sitting on the frame properly but service will not admit it.
 Took car to service again on 2/13/10.
 Again a 4 wheel alignment was performed and didn't fix the problem.
 Took to service again 3/8/10 complained that car isn't driving properly, I have to hold my steering wheel a certain way to keep the car driving straight.
 Went for a test drive due to the distortion, wobbling of car and was told that Toyota tires roll from left to right.
 Incredible! the car accelerates when coming to a stop and steering wheel is turned to the left to go straight.
 One side of the car is higher than the other.
 When I asked what was done to the car, I was told that they made some adjustments and was dismissed.
 People driving behind me flash their lights at me and I've been stopped and told that my car is crooked .
 I can feel it and see the same thing.
 Service inflated my tires to over 42psi's.
 That's too much air.
 This car is still drifting to the right or left depending upon which way the tires are moving from "left to right", in which I was told this is a Toyota thing.
 Insulting!
 I feel this was done in order to mask whatever the real problem is.
 I traded a 2004 Camry that had the same issues.
 I had over 30 alignments, 4 brake jobs, a steering shaft replaced and 4 sets of tires in 4 yrs.
 I have documentation on that car.
 This car is doing the same thing.
 Feel unsafe.
-This issue happened on Dec.
-10, 2009.

 See all problems of the 2010 Toyota Camry.

-The reporting person owns a 2005 Toyota Camry.
+The contact owns a 2005 Toyota Camry.
 While driving 10 mph he heard a noise coming from the rear of the vehicle around the trunk area.
 When he drove over a bump the noise was more frequent.
 The dealer stated that rear struts and strut mounts were loose and the estimated cost for repair was $600.
 He contacted the manufacturer and they gave him a discount on the repair cost.
 The vehicle was repaired.
 The failure and the current mileage were 24,000.
 Updated 4/22/10

 the consumer also stated the speedometer always read 4 miles per hour slower, but the dealer refused to address the problem.
 Updated 07/06/10.
-This rear suspension problem happened on Wed., Oct.
-1, 2008.

 See all problems of the 2005 Toyota Camry.

-The VIN of the car is 4T1BE32K54_.
 The inner steering column shaft became detatched on my 2004 Toyota Camry 4 dr le sedan.
 It started making a noise and the complete steering column had to be replaced at a cost of $950.
 00. Toyota would do nothing because they said the car had 60,000 miles on it and it was out of warranty.
 Also the rear struts wore out at about 30,000 miles.
-This problem occurred on Thursday, May.
-1, 2008.

 See all problems of the 2004 Toyota Camry.